-Morgan Stanley Capital Services LLC ("MSCS"), a Delaware Limited Liability Company (the "Company"), engages primarily in over-the-counter ("OTC") derivative transactions as a market maker.
+MSCS, a Delaware Limited Liability Company (the "Company"), engages primarily in OTC derivative transactions as a market maker.
 The Company provides trading related services to a broad range of customers and clients, including affiliates.
+See the "Glossary of Common Terms and Acronyms" for the definition of certain terms and acronyms used throughout the Notes to the Company's statement of financial condition.

-MSCS is conditionally registered with the Securities & Exchange Commission ("SEC") as a security-based swap dealer and is registered as an OTC derivative dealer.
-MSCS is also provisionally registered with the Commodity Futures Trading Commission ("CFTC") as a swap dealer and is a member with ICE Clear Europe Ltd, ICE Clear Credit, LLC and LCH.Clearnet Group Ltd.
+MSCS is conditionally registered with the SEC as a security-based swap dealer and is registered as an OTC derivative dealer.
+MSCS is also provisionally registered with the CFTC as a swap dealer and is a member with ICE Clear Europe Ltd, ICE Clear Credit, LLC and LCH Clearnet Group Ltd.

-MSCS is a wholly owned subsidiary of Morgan Stanley Domestic Holdings, Inc ("MSDHI").
-MSDHI (the "Parent") is an indirect subsidiary of Morgan Stanley (the "Ultimate Parent").
+MSCS is a wholly owned subsidiary of MSDHL (the "Parent", formerly named MSDHI) which is an indirect subsidiary of Morgan Stanley (the "Ultimate Parent").